Validating the bright Gaia celestial reference frame with new VLBI astrometry of radio stars: Introduction

 In our previous studies, we observed 16 radio stars in total with the Very Long Baseline Array (VLBA), which significantly expanded the available radio star sample \citep[Jiang et al. in prep., Zhang et al. in prep.]{2023MNRAS.524.5357C}.
 In this paper, we present a new CRF alignment result based on radio stars, integrating historical data with our new data.
-The data we use is introduced in Sect. \ref{sect:data}; Sect. \ref{sect:align} describes the method and result of the CRF alignment; Finally, we summarize in Sect. \ref{sect:summary}.
+The data we use are introduced in Sect. \ref{sect:data}.
+Sect. \ref{sect:align} describes the methods and results of the CRF alignment.
+We sum up in Sect. \ref{sect:summary}.